kdsanman/markdown-portfolio/_includes/011-section-running-file-summary.md

 To run the file, use the command `run` in the shell.
-If your program has no errors, you should something similar to this output:
+If your program has no errors, you should something similar to the following output.
+If your program had an error, it would stop where the error was and then you can use the command `bt` and it would show you the stack trace.